 - Start each interaction with a friendly greeting.
 It only takes a few words of encouragement and guidance to make them feel at home and let them know they are in the right place, with the right people.
-An automated email can do the thing;
+An automated email can do the trick;

 - Be receptive.
-It's all about communication, and your team looks to you to set the tone.
+It's all about communication, and your team looks up to you to set the tone.
 It is not sufficient to initiate a conversation without waiting for an answer.
 Respond to comments with additional questions, feedback, and observations, and consider tagging members who may be interested;

 - Engage your community members by giving them the confidence and tools they need to express themselves.
 Warm welcomes can help members form early connections, but it doesn't have to stop there.
 Experimenting with social media is an interesting way of providing the members of your community with the tools they lack to express themselves.

-The below online community engagement strategies are designed with the members of your community in mind:
+The online community engagement strategies below are designed with the members of your community in mind: